GracianMaseko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr Ac Ze: Replace all characters A and c from input to Z and e respectively. tr -d Cc: Create a script that removes all letters c and C from input.
 rev: reverse its input.
+cut -d":" --fields=1,6 /etc/passwd | sort: isplays all users and their home directories, sorted by users.